bocchino/fprime/docs/Design/data-products.md

    1. `ASSERT_PRODUCT_SEND(index, id, priority, timeTag, procType, userData, dataSize, buffer)`:
       All the arguments of this macro are inputs (read-only) except `buffer`, which is a by-reference output and must be a variable of type `Fw::Buffer&`.
-      This macro verifies entry `( entryId, entryBuffer )` stored at the specified index of `productSendHistory`.
+      This macro verifies the entry `( entryId, entryBuffer )` stored at the specified index of `productSendHistory`.
 It does the following:

       1. Check that `entryId` matches the specified ID.